 She deftly steers the bike around rocks, trees and brush.
-John sees small animals scurry out-of-the-way through narrow slits as he squints to keep the dirt out.
+John sees small animals scurry out-of-the-way through narrow slits of his eyelids as he squints to keep the dirt out.
 His eyes suddenly open wide as the space in front of them becomes clear of all obstacles including land!

 They land hard on the other side of the road.
 The motorcycle skids and slides, but the driver maintains control as the air, brush, and rocks are ripped to shreds by gun fire.
-The Endo's chase them firing at them with their mini-guns.
+The Endo's chase them whil firing their mini-guns at them.

 "What are those things?"
 John shouts over the roar of the bike and the gunfire from behind them.